Classification of positive solutions to the H\'enon-Sobolev critical systems: Introduction

 The sharp constant $\Bar{S}$ is given by

-where the minimum is taken over $x\geq 0,y\geq 0,(x,y)\neq(0,0)$ (recall $f$ is defined in \eqref{grou}).
-The equality holds precisely when $(u,v)=(c_1W,c_2W)$, where $W$ is a minimizer of the inequality \eqref{ckn} and $(c_1,c_2)$ attains the minimum of $f$. \end{theorem} Another issue we are concerned with is the nondegeneracy of nonnegative synchronized solutions: \begin{theorem} Assume $a<0,b_{\mathrm{FS}}(a)<b$ or $a\geq0$.
-Let $(u,v)$ be a nontrivial nonnegative synchronized solution to the system \eqref{sys1}.
-Suppose $(u,v)=(c_1W,c_2W)$, where $W$ is a positive ground state to the equation \eqref{eq1}.
+where the minimum is taken over $x\geq 0,y\geq 0,(x,y)\neq(0,0)$ (recall that $f$ is defined in \eqref{grou}).
+The equality holds precisely when $(u,v)=(c_1W,c_2W)$, where $W$ is a minimizer of the inequality \eqref{ckn} and $(c_1,c_2)$ attains the minimum of $f$. \end{theorem} Another issue we are concerned with is the nondegeneracy of positive synchronized solutions of the system \eqref{sys1}. \begin{theorem} Assume $a<0$ and $b_{\mathrm{FS}}(a)<b$, or $a\geq0$.
+Let $(u,v)$ be a positive synchronized solution to the system \eqref{sys1}.
+Suppose $(u,v)=(c_1W,c_2W)$, where $W$ is a positive solution to the equation \eqref{eq1}.
 Then $(u,v)$ is nondegenerate if and only if